4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/DatabaseCommand.md

 * session (MongoDB\Driver\Session): Client session.

+  Sessions are not supported for server versions < 3.6.

 * typeMap (array): Type map for BSON deserialization.
 This will be applied to the returned Cursor (it is not sent to the server).